Suchir Balaji: Death

 Balaji's parents say they last heard from their son on November 22, 2024.
 After he stopped responding to text messages, they asked San Francisco police to enter his home to conduct a well-being check.
 On November 26, 2024, the police found Balaji dead in his apartment from a single gunshot wound to the head.
 He was 26 years old.
-The gun that was recovered was registered to Balaji, who purchased it in January 2024.
+The gun that was found at the scene was purchased in January 2024 and registered in Balaji's name.

 A San Francisco Office of the Chief Medical Examiner (OCME) autopsy report was released on February 14, 2025, stating that Balaji died of a single, self-inflicted gunshot wound on the day that the police found him.
 The police noted that the only entrance to the apartment was dead-bolted from the inside, and that Balaji had recently researched brain anatomy on his computer.
 Toxicology results showed he had alcohol, amphetamine and GHB in his system at the time of his death.
-(Note: The San Francisco Standard states that his blood alcohol concentration was more than twice the legal limit for driving and that he also had "significant levels of GHB [...] in his system.")
+(Note: The San Francisco Standard states that his blood alcohol concentration was more than twice the legal limit for driving and that he also had "significant levels of GHB [...] in his system".)

-Due to his purported whistleblower status as a "custodial witnesses" in The New York Timess lawsuit against OpenAI, and his claims that OpenAI violated AI copyright laws and maintained poor AI ethics standards, Balaji's death attracted public and media interest.
+Balaji's death attracted public and media interest due to his purported whistleblower status as a "custodial witness" in The New York Timess lawsuit against OpenAI, and his claims that OpenAI violated AI copyright laws and maintained poor AI ethics standards.
 The news coverage also drew attention to his original essay outlining his legal arguments against OpenAI.